 - It has no support for anonymous questions nor answers or comments.

 - It has a basic implementation for score and reputation records.

-With this setup you will have a functional questions and answers section inside of your project.
-Probably you will need to work on changing the default templates to fit the look and feel of your site.
+With this setup you will have a functional questions and answers section inside your project.
+Probably you will need to work on the default templates to integrate the look and feel of your site.